NoHomoMen/xDrop/README.md

-# xDrop
-Innowacyjny plugin na drop.
-Open Source!
+# Co to jest xDrop?